timdaman/check_docker/README.rst

     --service SERVICE [SERVICE ...]
                           One or more RegEx that match the names of the services(s) to check.
-    -V                    show program's version number and exit
+    --ignore_paused       Don't require global services to be running on paused nodes -V                    show program's version number and exit

 Gotchas